msgonza4/sentinel-agent-gcp/docs/service_inventory.md

 Vertex AI Agent Builder: Used to construct the autonomous "Sentinel" without manual scripting, per professor guidance.

-Cloud Opus 4.6 / Gemini 1.5 Pro: The high-reasoning LLMs used as the "Brain" of the agent for complex threat detection.
+Gemini 2.5 Pro: The high-reasoning LLMs used as the "Brain" of the agent for complex threat detection.

 Cloud Firestore (firestore.googleapis.com): Our NoSQL database for storing agent findings and real-time logs.